 What is a Headache

 Headaches are a pain or pressure in the head that does not seem to go away or that goes away and comes back.
-Headaches are common symptom and can be caused by a brain or spine tumor, medications used to treat side effects, or treatment.
+Headaches can be caused by a brain or spine tumor, cancer treatment, or medications used to treat side effects.

 Headaches may involve the following signs and symptoms: